GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/overview.rst

 Device configuration
 --------------------
-This pane will show some of the parameters of the video hardware on which the memory trace was taken, showing such things as the name of the video card and the memory bandwidth.
+This pane will show some of the parameters of the video hardware on which the scene was recorded, showing such things as the name of the video card and the memory bandwidth.

 .. image:: media/overview/device_config_1.png